polyaxon/polyaxon/site/integrations/kubeflow.md

 ## Deploying/Deleting MpiJob

-In order to use Kubeflow as backend for running [distributed experiments using MPI](/integrations/mpijob/), you need to deploy PytorchJob on the same namespace where Polyaxon was deployed
+In order to use Kubeflow as a backend for running [distributed experiments using MPI](/integrations/mpijob/), you need to deploy PytorchJob on the same namespace where Polyaxon was deployed

 ```bash